This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

 Infant skull fracture symptoms range from mild to severe and debilitating.
-They include irritability, crying, lethargy, swelling or a depression in the head, and seizures.
+They include irritability, crying, lethargy, swelling or depression in the head, and seizures.
 Noting the signs and symptoms of an infant skull fracture is essential for early intervention and treatment.

-How Infant Skull Fractures Occur
+Symptoms of Infant Skull Fractures

 Get Matched with a Leading Birth Injury Attorney in Your Area

-Get Help NowMore often, though, the cause of an infant’s skull fracture can be due to medical malpractice.
-The number one cause of an infant skull fracture during delivery is the force of instruments, typically forceps or a vacuum extractor.
+More often, though, the cause of an infant’s skull fracture can be due to medical malpractice.
+One cause of an infant skull fracture during delivery is the force of instruments, typically forceps or a vacuum extractor.
 These instruments can help deliver a baby quickly if there are complications, but they can also fracture the skull.

 A medical error may also be involved when the infant’s skull is fractured during natural delivery with no instrument use.
-If the child is unusually large or presents in the breech position, or if the delivery is long and difficult, the baby may be more likely to suffer a fracture.
+If the child is unusually large or presents in the breech position, or if the delivery is long and complex, the baby may be more likely to suffer a fracture.

 If the doctor failed to recognize there would be these complications and did not perform a Cesarean section, the result may be a fracture.